Dedicated (Carly Rae Jepsen album): Background

 In April 2016, Jepsen spoke to Stereogum that she was eager to work on new music, hoping to halve the production time consumed by her previous record.
-She cited a stroke of inspiration that wasn't apparent when development on her third studio album Emotion (2015) began, which ultimately took three years to produce as Jepsen sought creative control and an evolution in sound.
+She had a stroke of inspiration that was not apparent when development on her third studio album Emotion (2015) began, which ultimately took three years to produce as Jepsen sought creative control and an evolution in sound.
 She aimed to release new music by the next year.

 Work on her fourth studio album commenced in June 2016, where she traveled to Sweden on the first of four trips.
 Frameworking the project was the notion of how music is consumed in her own life, "which is sometimes a little more homestyle, dance parties in the living room with your friends."
 Her relationship with photographer David Larkins came to an end during the same trip, which prompted Jepsen to explore the melancholy that pervaded her life:"I think the album goes through that process of like, 'Shit, what do I do now?'
 And, at the same time, singlehood for the first time in a while, which I'm kind of new at!
 So there was an arc of like, full-on heartbreak to a new story.
 I think I do pull a lot of inspiration from the complexities of relationships in all of its phases.
 It was a real painful thing in my life, but a real helpful thing for being inspired."Jepsen described producer John Hill, whom she met further along in the process, as being a "hero on this project, in terms of his production seeming really fresh to me and kind of dark in their tastes, and so it was fun to have these falsetto, almost more soft toplines on top of the dark production."
 Other contributors to the album include Jack Antonoff, Noonie Bao, Pontus Winnberg of Bloodshy & Avant and Captain Cuts.
 Early in development, Jepsen was particularly looking forward to meeting Patrik Berger, being a fan of his work on Swedish singer Robyn's 2010 single "Dancing On My Own".